-The Jgroup/ARM middleware platform is aimed at simplifying the development of dependable network information services.
-One part of this simplification is accomplished through modularization of generic protocol modules and composing them into complete protocol stack.
+Jgroup/ARM is aimed at simplifying the development of dependable network information services.
+One part of this simplification is accomplished through modularization of protocol modules and composing them into a complete protocol stack.
 Protocols in Jgroup/ARM usually involves multiple communicating entities, i.e. all members of a replicated object group, and specialized multicast interactions are supported for interactions with peers in the same group.
-Protocol modules in the same composition communicate by direct interaction.
+Protocol modules in the same composition (i.e., same process) communicate by direct interaction.
 Using this framework, a dependable service can easily construct and configure its own protocol composition dynamically at deployment time.
-Each protocol module in the composition can be parametrized according to the dependability requirements of the service.
+Each protocol module in the composition can be parameterized according to the service dependability requirements.
 Adding new protocols to the system is also very easy.

-The paper is organized as follows: Section 2 discuss previous works on protocol architectures and relate these to the approach taken by Jgroup/ARM.
-Section 3 briefly presents the Jgroup/ARM middleware.
-Section 4 introduces the concepts on which the protocol composition framework is based, and illustrate a sample protocol stack.
-Section 5 details the various ways in which protocol modules can communicate, both internally and externally.
-Finally, in Section 6 the dynamic composition of protocol modules is discussed and Section 7 concludes the paper.
+Paper structure: Section 1.1 discusses previous works on protocol architectures and relates these to the approach taken by Jgroup/ARM.
+Section 2 briefly presents Jgroup/ARM.
+Section 3 introduces the concepts on which the protocol composition framework is based, and illustrates a sample protocol stack.
+Section 4 details the ways in which protocol modules can communicate, both internally and externally.
+Finally, in Section 5 the dynamic composition of protocol modules is discussed and Section 6 concludes the paper.

-2 Introduction to Protocol Architectures
+1.1 Introduction to Protocol Architectures

 Protocol composition is traditionally based on layered protocol stacks.
 However, in the last decade, micro-protocols have become increasingly popular, as they enable a more flexible approach to protocol composition.
 To accomplish this, micro-protocol frameworks restrict their protocol layers to follow a specific model, rather than building protocols in an ad hoc manner.
-These restrictions include: the protocol layers have to communicate using events that travel up or down the protocol stack, and that the layers cannot share any state.
+These restrictions include: (i) the protocol layers have to communicate using events that travel up or down the protocol stack, and (ii) the layers cannot share any state.
 This way protocols become more maintainable and configurable as new protocols can easily be added to the system.
 The cost however, is reduced performance.